ohhfishal/resume-wizard/README.md

         - [ ] `$EDITOR copy_of_resume.yaml` (User deletes what they don't want
         - [ ] Which template (with default)
         - [ ] Done!
 New resume is saved.
 (Maybe update a spreadsheet with which resume used too?
+        - [ ] Include a way to prune automatically?
 - [ ] Move to a web-based application if the complexity gets there

 ## Roadmap
 - [ ] Support for JSON/TOML inputs and HTML/Markdown/PDF Outputs (QoL)
-- [ ] Way to use secrets.
-Maybe outline.yaml and secret.yaml?
-With secret last thing added.
-Return a script or set of commands to populate secrets locally?
 - [ ] Prune YAML to allow tailoring of resume's to job descriptions and website scrapping (Killer Feature)
 - [ ] Create YAML by parsing existing resumes (Easy onboarding)
+- [ ] Make the resume style customizable or add custom themes